ccomkhj/job_agent/README.md

 ### Step 1: Enter Job Posting
 - Paste the URL of the job posting you want to apply for
 - The system will analyze the job requirements and responsibilities
+- **Note**: Some job sites (like LinkedIn) require login.
+If you encounter authentication errors, try using job postings from Indeed, Glassdoor, company career pages, or copy-paste the job description text directly

 ### Step 2: Set Up Your Profile
 - Fill in your professional background across multiple career tracks: